-1. Open AOMEI Backupper and then click Restore and Select Task or Select Image File. here, take Select Task as an example.
+1. Launch AOMEI Backupper, click Restore and Select Task or Select Image File.
+Here, take the former as an example.

 2. From the Restore screen, select a backup image to restore.
 Then, click Next.

-3. Choose to restore the entire system backup.
+3. Choose to Restore this system backup.
 Then, click Next.